apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.buffergeometry/documentation.md

 ## Description

-Creates a buffer Polygon Geometry from a geometry
+Creates a buffer polygon geometry from a geometry
 ***

 ## Required inputs